AnttiRask/spotify-playlist-generator-local/README.md

-# Spotify: Favorite Artist Analyzer and Playlist Generator :musical_notes:
+# Spotify: Favorite Artist Analyzer and Playlist Generator :radio:

 This app uses the Spotify API to...